NZAuASB ED 2021/4

 You can upload up to TWO documents.

 We would appreciate receiving a copy of your comments in electronic form (preferably Microsoft Word format).
 This helps us to more efficiently collate and analyse comments.
-Please also specify the exposure draft number and title in your electronic file.
+If relevant, please also specify the exposure draft number and title in your electronic file.

 Tell us on whose behalf you are making the comments (for example on behalf of a group or an entity).